Wagholi, Satara: History

 Wagholi was historically ruled by a leading Maratha clan from the lineage of the Suryavanshi Kshatriya, named Bhoite.
 Bhoites were Deshmukhs of Pargana (Taluka) Wagholi in the Prant Wai.
 Wagholi was an important town of Raygad Ghera; it and nearby Phaltan were the centers of the prominent ruling chiefs of Chhatrapati Shivaji.
 The Bhoites and Wagholi residents were active in the anti-British movements for the freedom of India.
 The Wagholi used to be referred to as Sammat in the names of other villages, because in the history of Marathas, the word "Sammat" denotes a Sarkar or Pargana under Bahamani Sultanates.
-The oldest village of Bhoite, named Tadawale, was called Tadawale Sammat Wagholi, i.e. Tadawale under Pargana Wagholi.
-The Bhoites, being rulers of Sammat Wagholi, were rendered as Sarsammat (Chief of Sammat) under the Deccan Sultanates.

 A Parallel government (called Prati-Sarkar in Marathi) was formed in 1943 under the leadership of Krantisinh Nana Patil to fight against British rule.
 Many freedom fighters from Satara had actively participated in the Prati-Sarkar movement.
-During that time a meeting of freedom fighters was held in Wagholi (Satara) under the leadership of Mr. Ramanand Swami Mysorkar.
+During that time a meeting of freedom fighters was held in Wagholi (Satara) under the leadership of Ramanand Swami Mysorkar.
 He urged the people of wagholi region to organise, force government servants to resign and form a Parallel government.
 He also advocated non-payment of land revenue.

-Education

-Many Wagholi residents attend school in nearby communities, such as Wathar, Satara; some attend larger regional or national institutions.

-Most schools and colleges are concentrated in Vidyanagar, 1 km away from Wagholi.
-Schools include: